Hansi Flick promises 'all-in mentality' as Germany seek fresh start | DW | 10.08.2021

 The problem for Flick is that the fans can't forget the last three years.
 Euro 2020 was more of a limp encore than a farewell tour for Löw and highlighted once again how Germany, ranked 12th in the world, have become a side that no longer strike fear into the hearts of opponents.

 The biggest sticking point has been Löw's inability to get the best out of a generation of German talent more than capable of having a defining era at the highest level.
-That responsiblity now lies with Flick, who has the advantage of working with the Bayern core in the national set-up.
+That responsibility now lies with Flick, who has the advantage of working with the Bayern core in the national setup.
 It's the mindset he brings with him that could be key.

 "It’s so important that we produce an all-in mentality.
 What that means for me is that we need to give everything to walk off the pitch as winners.
 The players have to show that they want to play for Germany, that they’re focused on what lies ahead.
 It’s the example we’ll set and it’s what we’ll expect."